CloudSecurityAlliance/CSA-Guidance/Domain 5- Information Governance.md

 	By hosting customer data in the cloud, we are introducing a third party into the governance model, the cloud provider.

-* *Jurisdictional boundaries and data sovereignty* - Since cloud, by definition, enables broad network access, it increases the opportunities to host data in more locations (jurisdictions) and reduced the friction in migrating data.
+* *Jurisdictional boundaries and data sovereignty* - Since cloud, by definition, enables broad network access, it increases the opportunities to host data in more locations (jurisdictions) and reduces the friction in migrating data.
 Some providers may not be as transparent about the physical location of the data, while in other cases additional controls may be needed to restrict data to particular locations.

 * *Compliance, regulations, and privacy policies* -  All of these may be impacted by cloud due to the combination of a 3rd party provider and jurisdictional changes.
 E.g. your customer agreement may not allow you to share/use data on a cloud provider, or may have certain security requirements (like encryption).